-The model aircraft approaches in straight level flight at eyes level to a point directly in front of the judges, then continues for a minimum of 5 metres before it turns away to track 90° from the judges' line and flies straight and level for a minimum of 10 metres before turning to track parallel with the judges' line for a further minimum of 5 metres, turns to track directly towards the judges for a minimum of 10 metres, to a point in front of the judges, before completing a final turn to intercept the original entry track.
+The model aircraft approaches in straight level flight at a maximum height of 2 metres to a point directly in front of the judges, then continues for a minimum of 10 metres before it turns away to track 90° from the judges' line and flies straight and level for a minimum of 20 metres before turning to track parallel with the judges' line for a further minimum of 10 metres, turns to track directly towards the judges for a minimum of 20 metres, to a point in front of the judges, before completing a final turn to intercept the original entry track.
 This manoeuvre describes a rectangle over the ground.